ballerina-platform/module-ballerina-graphql/README.md

   [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
   [![codecov](https://codecov.io/gh/ballerina-platform/module-ballerina-graphql/branch/master/graph/badge.svg)](https://codecov.io/gh/ballerina-platform/module-ballerina-graphql)

-The GraphQL library is one of the standard library modules of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.
+The `graphql` library is one of the standard library modules of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

 This provides an implementation for connecting and interacting with GraphQL endpoints over the network.
-For more information, go to [The GraphQL Module](https://docs.central.ballerina.io/ballerina/graphql/latest).
+For more information, go to the [`graphql` module](https://docs.central.ballerina.io/ballerina/graphql/latest).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ## Issues and Projects

 Issues and Projects tabs are disabled for this repository as this is part of the Ballerina Standard Library.
-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
 This repository only contains the source code for the module.

 ## Building from the Source